Buncefield fire: Explosion and fire

 Several nearby office blocks were hit so badly that almost every window, front and back, was blown in as the explosion ripped through them.
 The timing of the explosion before work hours possibly prevented additional casualties.
 Reports also indicated that cars in nearby streets caught fire.
 The roof of at least one house was blown off.
 Buildings in the vicinity were evacuated by police, not only because of the smoke and possibility of more explosions, but because of the danger of structural damage making the buildings unstable.

-There were 43 reported injuries; two people were deemed to be seriously injured enough to be kept in hospital, one in Watford General Hospital, with breathing difficulties, and another in Hemel Hempstead Hospital, although they were not in a life-threatening condition.
-Some early media reports spoke of eight fatalities, but these may have been persons missing.
+There were 43 reported injuries.
+Two people were hospitalized, one in Watford General Hospital, with breathing difficulties, and another in Hemel Hempstead Hospital, although they were not in a life-threatening condition.
+No one was killed in the incident.
 All members of staff from the terminal were accounted for.

 Hertfordshire police and fire services and the member of parliament for the area, Mike Penning, said that there were seven fuel tanks on the site which, as of 14:00 on 12 December, had not been affected.
 These tanks were at risk of exploding if the fire were to spread.